openhouse/imessage-cli/README.md

 # imessage-cli

-Export a **diarized** text/Markdown transcript of your 1‑to‑1 iMessage/SMS conversation with any phone number on **macOS**.
+Export a **diarized** text/Markdown transcript of your 1‑to‑1 iMessage/SMS conversation with any phone number or email address on **macOS**.

-- Merges multiple threads for the same number (e.g., SMS vs. iMessage).
+- Merges multiple threads for the same person across numbers and email addresses.
 - Drops tapbacks 👍❤️ but **keeps replies/threads**.
 - Recovers text stored in `attributedBody` (macOS Sequoia and later).
 - Lists attachments inline (filenames), with optional copying of files.